k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/02a_pubsub_config.md

 ### Default PubSub Settings

 All the Kafka connection settings are defined in the **[default_pubsub]** section of config.ini and not in the interface.
-The **[default_pubsub]** section allows to define the Kafka settings in one place and make them applicable across various Fabric processes.
+The **[default_pubsub]** section allows to define the Kafka settings in one location and apply them across various Fabric processes.

 The only parameter included in the interface definition is the **Config Section**.
 It holds the name of the config.ini section(s) where the connection settings are defined.
 By default, it is set to **default_pubsub**.